Cantonese False Friends: Common False Friends in Chinese and Cantonese

 Last updated: March 10, 2026

-If you're learning both Cantonese and Mandarin, you've probably noticed that these two languages share the same writing system but sound completely different.
-What's trickier though?
-The words that look identical but mean totally different things.
+If you're learning both Cantonese and Mandarin, you've probably noticed that these two languages sometimes have words that sound similar but carry completely different meanings.
 These are called false friends, and they can seriously mess with your comprehension if you're not aware of them.
 Let me walk you through some of the most common examples and why they exist in the first place.

 Unlike cognates, which are words that share both form and meaning across languages, false friends share the form but diverge in semantic meaning.
 This makes them linguistic traps for anyone studying multiple varieties of Chinese.